Mahbub Jamal Zahedi: 1960s

 In 1960, Zahedi covered the UN General Assembly Session.
-After his stint with the Pakistan Observer, Zahedi moved to Lahore to work in the Pakistan Times, which was then edited by the renowned poet Faiz Ahmed Faiz.
+After his stint with the Pakistan Observer, Zahedi moved to Lahore to work at the Pakistan Times, which was then edited by the renowned poet Faiz Ahmed Faiz.
 He also taught journalism at the University of Dhaka from 1960 to 1962 as a part-time lecturer.

 He left Dhaka and the Pakistan Observer, where he was features editor, in April 1963 to become assistant editor at the Civil and Military Gazette in Lahore.
 Within the year he transferred to Dawn at the invitation of its editor, Altaf Husain.
 There he was given the position of news editor.

-1970-80s
+1970s-1980s

-In 1970, Zahedi was elected Secretary General of Pakistan Writers' Guild.
+In 1970, Zahedi was elected secretary general of the Pakistan Writers' Guild.
 In the same year he also covered the UN enquiry into allegations of genocide in Nigeria.

-He left Dawn in 1974 to move to Dubai to help launch the Khaleej Times, the first English newspaper in the Middle-East, where with Mahmoud Haroon, he rose to become one of its establishing editors.
+He left Dawn in 1974 to move to Dubai to help launch the Khaleej Times, the first English newspaper in the Middle East, where, with Mahmoud Haroon, he rose to become one of its establishing editors.
 He held the position of Khaleej Times editor for over a decade.

-1990-2000s
+1990s-2000s

 In 1991, Zahedi rejoined Dawn newspaper, this time as assistant editor.
 He published both his books on philately in the mid-90s.
 He retired from journalism in 2001 following a stroke.